Analysis - Take HP's slide personally, CEO Whitman tells employees

 Given low expectations, analysts said the stock could get a short-term bump on any glimmer of good news.
 But in the medium term, HP's prospects rest largely on Whitman's ability to remake the $28 billion enterprise division that sells hardware, software and services to big companies.

 "Its enterprise product portfolio has improved," said Raymond James' Brian Alexander.
-But the company still lacked "a message that resonates with channel partners and customers, and continues to lose share to Cisco (CSCO.O) and Dell DELL.O in servers and EMC EMC.N or NetApp (NTAP.O) in storage."
+But the company still lacked "a message that resonates with channel partners and customers, and continues to lose share to Cisco and Dell in servers and EMC or NetApp in storage."

 THE STARSHIP ENTERPRISE